 Showing and Hiding Controls in the Edit Window

 To show or hide controls in the Edit window toolbar:

+- 1 Do one of the following:

 - Click the Edit Window Toolbar menu (in the upper-right corner of the window).

 - or -

 - Right-click in the toolbar.